Chorizo, Sweet Potato & Black Bean Tacos

 Did You Try This Recipe?

-If so, we'd love to see your finished product of your !
+If so, we'd love to see your finished product!
 Share a photo of your Chorizo, Sweet Potato and Black Bean tacos and tag us on Instagram @themarketat100kmfood!